iAbhishek91/learn-istio/docs/07b-destinationRule.md

 ## Traffic policy and consistent hashing

-Consistent hashing is load balancing algorithm, where some data(like cookie or header or anything else) are hashed using a hash algorighm and then based on the hashed value we perform the load balancing.
+Consistent hashing is load balancing algorithm, where some data(like cookie or header or anything else) are hashed using a hash algorithm and then based on the hashed value we perform the load balancing.

 ```yaml
 kind: DestinationRule